SteelPh0enix/llama-mgr/README.md

 After pulling the source code, `llama-mgr` verifies that the host environment has all the prerequisites installed.
 If not, the command immediately fails with appropriate message.

-Next, `cmake` is called with arguments gathered from defaults, configuration file and CLI, to generate the build files in `$LLAMA_INSTANCE_DIR/build`.
+Next, `cmake` is called with arguments (custom arguments can be added in configuration file) to generate the build files in `$LLAMA_INSTANCE_DIR/build`.
 Default arguments specify build type to `Release` and install prefix to `$LLAMA_INSTANCE_DIR/install`.
-User can manually specify additional arguments via CLI or configuration file.
-Building for specific architecture via `--arch` adds the arguments for that architecture from configuration file.
+Build configurations are stored in profiles.
+Default configuration file contains profiles for generic CPU and Vulkan.

 Afterwards, `llama.cpp` is built and installed with `cmake`.